mkuehne-git/necklace-splitting/README.md

 Each point (x,y,z) on the sphere denotes a necklace cut - note the white indicator on the image.
 The cut splits the necklace in maximal three segments of length (x²,y²,z²).
 The sign of each ordinate assigns the segment to either thief A or B.

-The coloring indicates how much one thief owns per jewel type.
+The coloring indicates how much thief A owns per jewel type.
 The colors red and green are used to distinguish between the jewel types.
-Bright yellow (mix between red and green) for instance indicates that one thief owns the majority of both jewel types.
+Bright yellow (mix between red and green) for instance indicates that thief A owns the majority of both jewel types.

 ## Solve the Necklace splitting Problem
 If both jewel types are equally split between the two thiefs, the length of the necklace segments assigned to each thief must be identical.
-The orange line around the sphere shows this solution band (enable with ***Necklacer/Solution Band***).
+The orange line around the sphere shows this solution band (enable with ***Necklace/Solution Band***).
 All solutions independent from the necklace configuration exist on this line only.

 Given a first cut position, the second possible cut can be calculated directly.
 The solutions (enable with ***Necklace/Solutions***) for a given necklace configuration can be calculated in linear time by iterating through the jewels.